 The Tech Council is the science and technology advisor to Wisconsin’s governor and Legislature.
-It is an independent, non-profit and non-partisan board with members from tech companies, venture capital firms, public and private education, research institutions, government and law.
-The Wisconsin Angel Network (see below) is among its programs.
+It is an independent, non-profit and non-partisan board with members from tech companies, early stage investment firms, public and private education, research institutions, government and law.
+The Tech Council Investor Networks (see below) is among its programs.

 CONTACT: Tom Still, president

 TECH COUNCIL INVESTOR NETWORKS (TCIN)

 TCIN’s mission is to fuel the growth of entrepreneurial, early stage financing throughout Wisconsin.
 It produces and provides resources to the early stage investing community, serving as connection point for investors and entrepreneurs; assisting with angel network and early stage fund formation; facilitating investor collaboration, investor education events, communications, and other resources designed to help entrepreneurs seeking capital.

 SWIB is the state agency that invests the assets of the Wisconsin Retirement System, the State Investment Fund and other state trust funds.
 As of Dec.
 31, 2021, SWIB managed more than $165.6 billion in assets.

 CONTACT: Chris Prestigiacomo, portfolio manager, private markets group